This service structure chart shows how the various levels provide support for the level above it.

 Groups provide support for individual OA members.
 Together we get better, and we don’t have to do it alone.

-- Regions provide support for national service boards, intergroups, and unaffiliated groups.
+Regions provide support for service boards, intergroups, and unaffiliated groups.

-The World Service Business Conference is comprised of delegates from intergroups, national service boards, and regions and the trustees.
+The World Service Business Conference is comprised of delegates from intergroups, service boards, regions, and the trustees.
 WSBC delegates make decisions for the common welfare of OA as a whole.

-The Board of Trustees consists of eleven region trustees and six general service trustees.
+The Board of Trustees consists of seventeen trustees.
 The board carries out the decisions of the WSBC.

 If you are interested in starting an intergroup or service board, read Suggestions for Starting an Intergroup/Service Board for more information or the OA Handbook for Members, Groups, and Service Bodies: Recovery Opportunities.